 France hadn’t had a monarch since Napoléon III was overthrown in 1870.
 There was even a law on the statute books banning claimants to the throne entering the country.
-But here was Henri, bleeding from a shoulder wound and fresh from stalking around the recently liberated south of France.
+But here was Henri, bleeding from a shoulder wound and fresh from stalking around the recently liberated south.
 Provisional authorities had linked his men to a series of bomb explosions in Bordeaux that had killed a few soldiers, and a Maquis Blanc plot to merge the district with Francoist Spain across the border.
 There was talk of a coup in Paris.

 The provisional authorities didn’t know what to do with him.
 Whose side was he on?

 The man in custody had been brought up in aristocratic style.
 Huge estates in Spanish Morocco and Belgium.
 A succession of governesses and instructors.
 He learned estate management, language lessons, protocol.
 His father Jean, Duc de Guise became heir presumptive to the throne in 1924 and suddenly monarchists across Europe were hailing Henri as the new dauphin.

 The Duc died in 1940 and left Henri a fortune in cash and property.
 The new presumptive heir to the throne spent lots of it trying to take power in France.
 When the Germans invaded he arranged meetings about a restoration with Vichy collaborators and the anti-Semitic royalists of Action Française.
 But no-one with any power took Henri seriously, despite him telling the American consul in Tangier that a restoration was likely when Vichy head Marshal Philippe Pétain died.
 Instead, the Vichy government offered him a job as Minister of Food.
 Henri refused.